kevichem/antenna_model/README.md

 antenna_model is the folder where I have done all of my data analysis.
 Here is a description of each R file.

-  antenna pressure.R - miscellaneous analysis on the theory antenna solution.R - direct graphing of the theoretical model antenna analysis.R - analysis and graphing of data without including scale_data (size) or diam_data (strain) antenna analysis_1.R - includes the two omitted files plots.R - code for plots I used in the poster
+  antenna_pressure.R - miscellaneous analysis on the theory antenna_solution.R - direct graphing of the theoretical model antenna_analysis.R - analysis and graphing of data (dex_data and joined_data) without including scale_data (size) or diam_data (strain)
+  antenna_analysis_1.R - includes the two omitted files plots.R - code for plots I used in the poster

 I also initalized a git repository for this, so you can keep track of changes.